jpellegrini/spartns/README.md

    :sparse-element 0L0)
 ```

-The Spartn type "2dmatrix" is then defined as the type for sparse tensors that map indices onto long-floats using a hashtable of compressed vectors.
-When they are created, the hashtables start with :size 3, and the compressed vectors with :size 4.
+The Spartn type "`2dmatrix`" is then defined as the type for sparse tensors that map indices onto long-floats using a hashtable of compressed vectors.
+When they are created, the hashtables start with `:size 3`,
+and the compressed vectors with `:size 4`.
 Now, create three matrices, X Y and Z, and multiply them:

 ```
 (let ((X (make-2dmatrix))